+Name Number

+47Ω Resistor R21,R22,R23,R24

+2200u Capacitor C15 (+ve pin nearest the main MOSFET

+transistors.
+MAKE SURE THIS IS

+CORRECT!)

-Name Number 47Ω Resistor R21,R22,R23,R24 2200u Capacitor C15 (+ve pin nearest the main MOSFET transistors.
-MAKE SURE THIS IS CORRECT!)
-PicAxe 28x2 or PIC18F2420 In the DIL-28-300 socket (U1) pin 1 and the top (notches line up)
+PicAxe 28x2 or PIC18F2420 In the DIL-28-300 socket (U1) pin 1 and the top

+(notches line up)

 Now the board needs testing.
-Thank you for choosing Rotary Racer enterprise's :)
+Thank you for choosing Rotary Racer enterprise's:)

-15 Notes
+16 Notes

 - 1. The board has a hardware current limit feature.
 When this triggers it switches of the output power until a new PWM pulse arrives.
-If the power is set to 100% this will not happen.
+If the power is set to 100% and the hardware current limit triggers the GpSpeed will switch off.
 Easing off the power and then bringing it back up will restart the output.
 If this happens the value of resistor R18 can be reduced in value to raise the over current tripping point.
 Normally the software would limit the current before this point is reached. - 2.
 Always get an adult to check over the unit and test it before using it in a Greenpower Car. - 3.
 When using electronics to control the motor in a Greenpower car.
 Always have a physical main power switch easily accessible to and known to the driver in case of problems.

-16 Resistor Colour Chart
+17 Resistor Colour Chart

-17 PCB Component Layout
+18 PCB Component Layout